 We will meet on the MCC – Penn Valley campus within the Music Department spaces at the appointed lesson time.

 MCC – Penn Valley Woodwind Studio grades will be issued in keeping with established parameters of the MCC Music Department.

-- MCC – Penn Valley Teaching Studio requires regular attendance and our policy parallels that of the Music Department.
+- This is a laboratory course and requires regular attendance and our policy parallels that of the Music Department.

 - Absences will inherently affect your ability to learn the requisite assigned materials, and thus, your grade.